llobato/docs/docs/other/install-gwms-factory.md

 ``` console
 root@host # yum install condor.x86_64
 ```
+!!! warning
+    HTCondor does not to support switchboard functionality anymore and it's removed from version 8.7.2.
+Thus, if condor version installed is >= 8.7.2, it will be needed to install glideinwms-switchboard package in addition.

 See [this HTCondor document](htcondor.org) for more information on the different options.

 ### Installing HTCondor-BOSCO